hametm/battleship/README.md

 # battleship
 Battleship project for The Odin Project.
-Photo credit to iStock and Freepik.
+Icons by Freepik - Flaticon.